Table of Contents

 - Mainstreaming of skilling and vocational education by inter-mingling school and higher education with vocational education and experiential learning.

-- National Credit Framework NCrF will also enable students who have dropped out of the mainstream education to re-enter the education ecosystem.
+- National Credit Framework NCrF will also enable students who have dropped out of mainstream education to re-enter the education ecosystem.

-- Components: The National Credit Framework NCrF encompasses the following three components.
+The National Credit Framework NCrF encompasses the following three components.

 - National Higher Education Qualification Framework (NHEQF)